Skip to content

 To set up DNS, refer to DNS.

-The Network Port Management page allows you to configure the WAN and LAN ports, set the WAN/LAN interface to Ethernet, specify the MAC mode and MAC address for the WAN interface, and show the negotiate the network port rate.
+The Port Management page allows you to configure the WAN and LAN ports, set the WAN/LAN interface to Ethernet, specify the MAC mode and MAC address for the WAN interface, and show the negotiate the network port rate.

 Network mode refers to the configuration settings that determine how a device connects to a network and communicates with other devices.